Godo Kaisha (GK) in Japan

-A GK’s profits are taxed at corporate tax rates, and dividends are taxed at individual tax rates, Add Newand a GK may be converted to a KK if all of its members consent unanimously.
+A GK’s profits are taxed at corporate tax rates, and dividends are taxed at individual tax rates, and a GK may be converted to a KK if all of its members consent unanimously.

-Distinguishing Between a Godo Gaisha and a Kabushiki Kaisha:
+Distinguishing Between a Godo Kaisha and a Kabushiki Kaisha: